MAIN AREAS OF PRACTICE

 Introduction to the Firm

-With over fifty-five years of combined legal experience, the lawyers of Stanko & Senter, LLC have earned a solid reputation with the residents and businesses of Anniston, Alabama and Calhoun County with our legal services in a broad range of practice areas.
-The attorneys and staff have made it a first priority to meet the needs of their clients in a professional manner and at an affordable price.
+W. Drew Senter began his law practice in 2006 and has been in Anniston, Alabama with Stanko & Senter, LLC (and its predecessors) since March of 2007.
+The firm has earned a solid reputation with the residents and businesses of Anniston and Calhoun County and continues to provide legal services in a broad range of practice areas.
+The attorneys and staff make it a first priority to meet the needs of their clients in a professional manner and at an affordable price.
 For many years the firm has enjoyed the highest rating (AV) of the Martindale Hubbell Law Directory.

 What is a Will?